-During the nine-month period ended September, 30 2016, the focus of the Company has been: i) the completion of the Transaction, ii) the progress towards key improvements in the functionality of the Kneat Gx platform, iii) the further development of the Software as a Service (SaaS) model and iv) the advancement of discussions with key customers.
+During the year ended December 31, 2016, the focus of the Company has been: i) the completion of the Transaction; ii) the progress towards key improvements in the functionality of the Kneat Gx platform; iii) the further development of the software as a service (SaaS) model; and iv) the advancement of discussions with key customers and targets.

-• Management's priority from a business perspective was to get the Transaction completed whereby cash was secured to fund ongoing growth and to increase the liquidity of the stock by meeting the requirements for the listing on the TSX Venture Exchange.

-- During the nine months ended September 30, 2016, key software developers and testers have been hired to further advance and develop the Kneat Gx platform.
+- Management's priority from a business perspective was to complete the Transaction, whereby cash was secured to fund ongoing growth and to increase the liquidity of the stock by meeting the requirements for listing on the TSX-V. - During the year ended December 31, 2016, key software developers and testers have been hired to further advance and develop the Kneat Gx platform.
 The functionality and performance of the Kneat Gx platform has been and continues to be improved based on the technical feedback from early customers and new prospects. - One of the key initiatives for the Company is to deploy a SaaS model which will allow the Company to service small to mid-size customers.
-During the quarter ended September 30, 2016, development of the SaaS model has progressed and will continue to be a focus for the remainder of the fiscal year and into 2017. - Management has spent 2016 focusing on building relationships with new potential customers.
+During the year ended December 31, 2016, development of the SaaS model has progressed significantly and will continue to be a focus into 2017. - Management has spent 2016 focusing on building relationships with new or potential customers.
 In addition, discussions with current customers are ongoing and have focused on sustainable long term growth based on expansion of the Company's technology within their operations.
 Significant time has also been spent on developing a marketing plan and hiring of key sales team members.